osy/XG_Mobile_Station/Docs/Build_Guide.md

 6. Accept the board preview and press Next
 7. Click "Add BOM File" and select your `BOM-XG_Mobile_Dock[_Lite].csv`
 8. Click "Add CPL File" and select your `CPL-XG_Mobile_Dock[_Lite].csv`
-9. Press "Process BOM & CPL" to continue
+9. Press "Process BOM & CPL" to continue (ignore any error about missing data)
 10. Select the parts to pick by following the [Parts Guide](#parts-guide) section below.
 11. Press Next.
 If you chose to skip some parts you will get a confirmation pop-up where you can press "Do Not Place".
 12. In the Component Placements screen, you can confirm the parts orientation.
 If there are any mis-rotated parts, click them and rotate it to the correct orientation. (e.g. the pin headers.)
 Press Next to continue.
 13. Confirm the order details and for "Product Description" select "Reserch\Education\DIY\Entertainment -> DIY - HS Code 902300"
+14. Press "Save to Cart".

+### Power Cable
+If you are building the standard variant, you also need to build a custom power cable.
+This will be a second board in your cart.
+You do not need this if you are building the lite variant and can proceed to checkout.

+1. If you are in the Cart page, press "+ Add new item", otherwise visit https://cart.jlcpcb.com/quote again
+2. Upload `GERBER-Riser_M.zip`
+3. Optionally change the quantity (you need two for each board) and keep all other options default
-14. Press "Save to Cart" and proceed to checkout.
+4. Press "Save to Cart" and proceed to checkout.

 ## Parts Guide